jayswain/.git_hooks/README.md

 2. Clone this to your home directory.

-3. Find some (LEGAL AND FREE) sounds and download them.

-4. Enjoy life more.
+3. Enjoy life more.

 ---

 ### What it do?

-Uses afplay to play sounds when you execute git commands.
+Uses afplay to play warcraft 2 sounds when you execute git commands.

 Intended on making your life more enjoyable.